GLIMPSES OF THE MYSTERY

 Figure 3: Where Is Billy?
 Bing plays guitar in Trouble's performance of "Snake Eyes" in Part 5 (top left) before showing up at the R&R in Part 7 looking for Billy; Richard Horne pays off Deputy Broxford in Part 5 (top center) before using Billy's truck (stolen by Chuck) in a deadly hit-and-run in Part 6; Trick tells Natalie (top right) that "some farmer" (possibly Billy?) pulled him out of a ditch after he was run off the road; Megan and Sophie discuss Billy's harrowing final visit to Megan's mom Tina's house in Part 14 as the Roadhouse emcee introduces Lissie (middle left and center); Charlie toasts "to us" and Audrey toasts "to Billy" upon finally arriving at the Roadhouse in Part 16 (middle right) after multiple false starts at home (Parts 12, 13, and 15); Audrey performs "Audrey's Dance" at the invitation of the Roadhouse emcee, runs terrified to Charlie saying "Get me out of here!" when Monique's husband violently interrupts her performance by attacking his cuckolder, and wakes up in a white room staring gape-jawed into a vanity mirror (bottom right, center, and left).

-Figure 4: Freddie vs. BOB James Hurley and Freddie Sykes enter The Roadhouse, where James immediately spots Renee across the crowded room in Part 2 (top left); Richard Horne is revealed to be a sparkle dealer in Part 5 (top center), paying off Deputy Broxford to pave the way for doing regular business with Red, which results in a deadly, sparkle-addled hit-and-run in Part 6, necessitating an escape from Twin Peaks to The Farm in Part 13 where he encounters Mr. C. and trails him to The Dutchman's Lodge in Part 15, leading finally to his dying in Mr. C's place in the trap laid at the false coordinates in Part 16, thereby enabling Mr. C. to transport BOB to the showdown with Freddie in Part 17; introduced by the Roadhouse emcee in Part 13, James Hurley performs "Just You" (top left) with Renee at heart, as she watches, crying, in the audience (middle right); soon after the Roadhouse emcee turns up the volume on "Sharp Dressed Man," James and Freddie approach Renee in Part 15a (middle center), enraging her abusing husband Chuck (whom Audrey refers to as "certifiable" at home in Part 12) (middle right); Freddie rushes to James' aid as Chuck attacks him in Part 15a, laying out both Chuck and his buddy Skipper with jackhammer punches from the magic green garden glove (bottom left, center, right), resulting in the incarceration of James and Freddie at the Twin Peaks Sheriff's Department in Part 16 and their eventual participation in the showdown with BOB in Part 17 (which appears to happen in Cooper's dream).
+Figure 4: Freddie vs. BOB James Hurley and Freddie Sykes enter The Roadhouse, where James immediately spots Renee across the crowded room in Part 2 (top left); Richard Horne is revealed to be a sparkle dealer in Part 5 (top center), paying off Deputy Broxford to pave the way for doing regular business with Red, which results in a deadly, sparkle-addled hit-and-run in Part 6, necessitating an escape from Twin Peaks to The Farm in Part 13 where he encounters Mr. C. and trails him to The Dutchman's Lodge in Part 15, leading finally to his dying in Mr. C's place in the trap laid at the false coordinates in Part 16, thereby enabling Mr. C. to transport BOB to the showdown with Freddie in Part 17; introduced by the Roadhouse emcee in Part 13, James Hurley performs "Just You" (top right) with Renee at heart, as she watches, crying, in the audience (middle left); soon after the Roadhouse emcee turns up the volume on "Sharp Dressed Man," James and Freddie approach Renee in Part 15a (middle center), enraging her abusing husband Chuck (whom Audrey refers to as "certifiable" at home in Part 12) (middle right); Freddie rushes to James' aid as Chuck attacks him in Part 15a, laying out both Chuck and his buddy Skipper with jackhammer punches from the magic green garden glove (bottom left, center, right), resulting in the incarceration of James and Freddie at the Twin Peaks Sheriff's Department in Part 16 and their eventual participation in the showdown with BOB in Part 17 (which appears to happen in Cooper's dream).

 It is intriguing to observe, given Figures 3 and 4, that both Freddie and BOB arrive at the final showdown by way of The Roadhouse, and the causal chains that land them there take their departures from scenes of different modalities: Richard kicks things off in an immanent B-type scene in Part 5 which eventually leads to his dying in Mr. C.'s (his own father's!) place; and Freddie goes to jail on the steam of a transcendent B-type scene in Part 15a.
 To note that there are some narrative discontinuities here is something of an understatement.